 Please book a seat on TTSR 26’s Eventbrite page.
 Tickets are free.

 Attendees will be able to join the event by clicking this link on the day of the reading at the proper time.
-The link will be emailed to everyone who registers.
+Please note that this link may change — the final link will be emailed to everyone who registers via Eventbrite.

 Puneet Dutt’s debut collection of poetry, The Better Monsters (Mansfield Press), was a Finalist for the 2018 Trillium Book Award For Poetry and was Shortlisted for the 2018 Raymond Souster Award and was named one of “Ontario’s Best Books” by NOW Magazine.
 Her chapbook, PTSD south beach (Grey Borders Books), was a Finalist for the Breitling Chapbook Prize.
 She holds a MA in English from Ryerson University, is the Editor-in-Chief of The Puritan Magazine, an editorial board director at Canthius, and is a creative writing workshop facilitator with the Toronto Writers Collective.
 Dutt is an immigrant/settler and currently lives in “markham” with her husband and son.